AndeAndreas31415/matcli/README.md

 - logout and lougou from all device
 - see all joind rooms
 - get all events
+- api answer pipe in a file like > sh

 ## not finished now
 - react and export to message